charlesleavitt13/pidoors/pidoors/INSTALLATION_GUIDE.md

      - **3) NFC PN532** - PN532 NFC reader via I2C
      - **4) NFC MFRC522** - MFRC522 NFC reader via SPI

-   The installer automatically downloads the TLS certificate from the server to encrypt database connections.
-If the server hasn't been updated to v2.6.0+ yet, the controller will still work with unencrypted connections.
+   The installer downloads the CA certificate from the server and uses the enrollment token to sign this controller's TLS certificate.
+Encrypted database connections are required — there is no plaintext fallback.

 ### Step 3.3: Enable Required Interfaces